RezwanM/strings_to_pig_latin/README.md

-# strings_to_pig_latin
+# Strings To Pig Latin

-This repo contains code for converting an input string consisting only of letters into pig latin.
+This repo contains code for converting an input string consisting only of letters into Pig Latin.

 The project was written in Rust.